LouisDesdoigts/dLux/docs/tutorials/introductory/sources.md

 They all have a similar interface, having both a `.normalise` and `.model` method.
 The `.normalise` method takes no inputs and normalises the source and spectrum, which is important during optimisation since the updates during that process can not guarantee that the source remains normalised.
 The model method has the following signature `.model(optical_system, return_wf=False, return_psf=False)`, mirroring the `OpticalSystem.model` method.
 The `return_wf` and `return_psf` flags are used to determine what object is returned.
 If both are `False`, the returned psf is an array, if `return_wf` is `True` the returned psf is a `Wavefront` object, and if `return_psf` is `True` the returned psf is a `PSF` object.

 Ands that about all there is to the `Source` objects!
-So lets jump in and have a look at these classes.
+So let's jump in and have a look at these classes.

 ### Initialising the Spectrum